 The development of Taiwan's smart agriculture goes one step further.
-Taiwan Agricultural Research Institute developed i-Plants field cultivation management system, combining geographic information system with aerial photography, internet of things, and agricultural big data.
+Taiwan Agricultural Research Institute developed the i-Plants field cultivation management system, combining geographic information systems with aerial photography, the internet of things, and big agricultural data.
 Not only providing crops growing information, but also the processing and packaging information to consumers.
 Farmers using i-Plants can also receive early warning notification of plant diseases and insect pests.
-The goal is to schedule cultivation plan in advance and improve crop quality.
+The goal is to schedule a cultivation plan in advance and improve crop quality.

 Sketch, InVision, HTML, CSS, Bootstrap

 "i-Plants is not only a service for consumers, but also for farmers." i-Plants started to research and develop in 2015.
 After two years of testing, it is fully developed and will be released to the market.
 The target users are agriculture production&marketing groups and agribusiness.
 The goal is to accelerate smart agriculture in Taiwan.

 i-Plants is connected to the soil database of the Taiwan Agricultural Research Institute, so it can examine every farmland that users want to see.
 "If it is not suitable for growing corn, we will advise farmers to switch to other crops."
 Besides, through i-Plants, farmers can also be notified about the correct harvest time so that they can prepare work early.

 In the initial product development, we write down every data we can interface and requirements for stakeholders.
 Try to find out our features and market segmentation.
 We can realize how these data impact users and connect them to the needs of users.